 Other than MCT, here are other ways to directly download the Windows 10 ISO.
 Read on…

-By changing your web browser’s user-agent string (to mimic a mobile or tablet), Microsoft’s Windows 10 download page can be made to reveal the direct download links for Windows 10 ISO for both x86 and x64 versions.
+By changing your web browser’s user-agent string (to mimic a mobile or tablet), Microsoft’s Windows 10 or 11 download page can be made to reveal the direct download links for Windows 10 ISO for both x86 and x64 versions.

 A web browser uses the user agent string to tell the website information about the browser and operating system.
 This allows the website to customize (dynamic) content for the capabilities of a particular device.
 For instance, a website may automatically render a mobile version of its pages if it detects the browsing from a mobile or tablet.